 - GCSE English and Mathematics at minimum grade C/4 or equivalent; and

 Basic knowledge of Information and Communications Technology (ICT) is an advantage.

-To join this course in September 2019, applications must be made before 1 September 2019 (with an agreement of interview for late applications).
-Any application made after 1 September 2019 will be considered for entry in September 2020 only.
+To join this course in September, applications must be made before 1 September (with an agreement of interview for late applications).
 To ensure you have a place on the course we recommend you apply as soon as possible.

 How to apply

 This course is offered at three award levels.
 You apply for either the PGCE or CertEd depending on your qualifications and will be assessed for the ProfGCE whilst on the course.